SaidTorres3/video-editor/README.md

 - **Individual Control**: Each track can be muted or have its volume adjusted independently
 - **Volume Range**: 0-200% volume control (0% = silent, 100% = original, 200% = amplified)
 - **Real-time Changes**: All audio adjustments take effect immediately during playback

+### Cutting Videos
+- **Set Start/End**: Mark a start and end position while previewing
+- **Merge Audio Tracks**: Optionally merge all unmuted tracks into a single stream
+- **Copy Codec or Re-encode**: Choose between fast stream copy or H.264 re-encode with a maximum bitrate
+- **Progress Bar**: Cutting shows a progress indicator while FFmpeg processes the file

 ## Audio Track Display
 - Track names are shown in the format: "Audio Track N" or the actual track name from metadata